U.S. Ex-Im Bank to back $1.2 billion in bonds for Pemex

-WASHINGTON, June 25 (Reuters) - The U.S. Export-Import Bank on Monday said it was providing a government guarantee for $1.2 billion in bonds that Mexican state oil company Pemex plans to issue to finance purchases of U.S. goods and services.
+WASHINGTON (Reuters) - The U.S. Export-Import Bank on Monday said it was providing a government guarantee for $1.2 billion in bonds that Mexican state oil company Pemex PEMX.UL plans to issue to finance purchases of U.S. goods and services.

 Pemex anticipates four to seven bond offerings that will occur from June to September 2012, Ex-Im Bank said.